 The initial hourly wage variables (HRWG31X, HRWG42X, HRWG53X) on this file should be considered along with their accompanying variables - HRHOW31, HRHOW42, and HRHOW53 - which indicate how the respective round hourly wage was constructed.
 Hourly wage could be derived, as applicable, from a large number of source variables.
 In the simplest case, hourly wage was reported directly by the respondent.
-For other persons, construction of the hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period.
-If the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRHOW variable.
+For other persons, construction of the hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRHOW variable.